inginerie-software-2023-2024/proiect-inginerie-software-scienceteam/README.md

     `npm install -g nodemon`

-- Open a terminal in the app directory, and run the following command:
+- Open a terminal in the aplicatie directory, and run the following command:

     `flutter pub get`